 And so how do we correct that?
 How is it that we can redevelop the appropriate institutions relating to who we are as each individual First Nations?
 How do we re-establish that link with the land in a meaningful way and so our culture can flourish as it once did with that elevated, significant role for women?

-And that Is have our mosple function and
+And that's how our people function and